KentrellFinch/Kentrell-Bio-Readme/README.md

 # Kentrell-Bio-Readme

 Hello, My name is Kentrell Finch and I am currently a Rising senior.
-What I hope to achieve by learning to use GitHub is to better manage my code.
+What I hope to achieve by learning to use GitHub is to better manage my code and my goal is to create a game on roblox.